Key Takeaways

 How do I make my passwords safe?

 In the past, you needed to know a lot about computers to secure and decrypt passwords.
-These days, though, options like Proton Pass do this for you automatically.
+Modern password managers can automate these protections using end-to-end encryption.
 End-to-end encryption is built into the product, which means that your passwords are encrypted on your computer using both the public and private keys.
 The process is seamless and runs in the background.
 This means you don't have to do anything; your passwords are already protected.

 With end-to-end encryption, data is encrypted from the time it is stored until it is viewed or shared.
-Your password will never be shown in clear text because the encryption is always on.
+Passwords are not exposed in plaintext during storage or synchronization because the encryption is always on.
 When you use Proton Pass, for example, this is how your passwords are encrypted by default.

 It is important to know the difference between encryption, hashing, and salting, even though they are often talked about together.
-That is, once a password is hashed, it can't be changed back.
+Once a password is hashed, it cannot be reversed.
 However, encryption can be undone, which means that the data can be recovered and returned to its original form.
 On the other hand, salting is an extra step in the hashing process that makes the password even harder for attackers to crack by adding random characters to it.
 Hashes and salts aren't used by Proton Pass to encrypt passwords, but they are used to protect account keys.

 For end-to-end password encryption to work, your password must be changed from plaintext, which can be read, to ciphertext, which can't.
-The ciphertext is made at random, while secret codes are fixed.
+The ciphertext is made at random, while the secret codes are fixed.
 You can only decode it with the right private key.
-This makes sure that no one can get to the password, not even internet service providers, hackers, or government agencies, since they don't have the keys to decrypt the data.
+This ensures that unauthorized parties cannot access the data, not even internet service providers, hackers, or government agencies, since they don't have the keys to decrypt the data.

 A person who has your secret key will be the only one who can decrypt the encrypted password that you send them.
 End-to-end encryption is one of the best ways to send and store private data because of this.
 For people who use Proton Pass, this encryption happens immediately, making your passwords safer without you having to do anything.